What is the new Covid variant dubbed as ‘Pirola’?

 However, the CDC noted that the current hospitalisations in the country are not “likely” driven by BA.2.86, but added, “this assessment may change as additional data become available.”

-Globally, the variant has been detected in Denmark, South Africa, Israel, the United Kingdom and the US.
+Globally, the variant has been detected in Denmark, Sweden, South Africa, Israel, Canada, the United Kingdom and the US, as The Independent previously reported.

+A summer wave of Covid-19 cases has gripped the US in recent weeks.
+From August 13 to August 19, hospitalisations from Covid rose 18.8 per cent from the previous week, per the most recent CDC data.
+From August 20 to August 26, deaths from the virus jumped 17.6 per cent from the previous week.

+As the summer surge has gained traction, experts have started speaking more about preventative measures.
+In a recent interview with CNN, Dr Anthony Fauci said he hopes Americans wear masks to protect their loved ones if case counts continue to rise.

 What can you do to protect yourself?